-As we mentioned in Section~\ref{sec:eye_model}, the governing equation for the displacement vector of the eye only depends on the ratio $\mathrm{E}=E_{lens}/E_{eye}$.
+As we mentioned in Section~\ref{sec:eye_model}, the governing equation for the displacement vector of the eye, Eq~\eqref{eqn:weak_reformation}, only depends on the ratio $\mathrm{E}=E_{lens}/E_{eye}$.
 We explore the material parameter space $\mathrm{E}=E_{lens}/E_{eye}$ by fixing $E_{eye} = 0.2$ MPa and varying $E_{lens}$, values given in Table~\ref{tab:E_exploration}.
 The values of $\mathrm{E}$ between $0.1$ and $10$ correspond to soft contact lenses, while $\mathrm{E}=25$ and $50$ mimic the interaction between the eye and stiffer contact lenses.
-As $\mathrm{E}$ increases the contact lens is stiffer than the eye, so the eye will show higher deformations.
-As the ocular surface deforms, its shape will change and consequently the surface the contact lens must conform to.
+As $\mathrm{E}$ increases, the contact lens is stiffer than the eye; thus, the eye will show larger deformations.
+As the ocular surface deforms, its shape will change and, consequently, the surface the contact lens must conform to.

 Figure~\ref{fig:material_props}{\bf A} shows the normal displacement $u_n$ of the ocular surface $\Gamma_{out}$ as $\mathrm{E}$ increases.
+The arrows indicate the direction which $\mathrm{E}$ increases.
 The results show an inward ocular surface deformation at the center of the eye, outward at the limbus, and then inward at the end of the lens.
 We can see that the magnitude of the ocular normal displacements increases as $\mathrm{E}$ increases.
-If we double the value of $\mathrm{E}$, i.e., a contact lens two time stiffer, the maximum ocular normal displacement increases by a factor ranging from $1.78$ (increasing $\mathrm{E}$ from 25 to 50) to $1.98$ (for all smaller values of $\mathrm{E}$).
+If we double the value of $\mathrm{E}$ (i.e., a contact lens two times stiffer), then the maximum ocular normal displacement increases by a factor ranging from $1.78$ (increasing $\mathrm{E}$ from 25 to 50) to $1.98$ (for all smaller values of $\mathrm{E}$).
 The largest ocular normal displacements are of the order of microns.
-In the limit as $\mathrm{E}$ approaches infinity, i.e., a rigid lens, the deformed ocular surface would approach the posterior curve of the contact lens.
-Differently, in the limit as $\mathrm{E}$ approaches zero, i.e., a rigid eye, the deformed ocular surface is given by the reference ocular surface.
+In the limit as $\mathrm{E}$ approaches infinity (i.e., a rigid lens), the deformed ocular surface would approach the posterior curve of the contact lens.
+Differently, in the limit as $\mathrm{E}$ approaches zero (i.e., a rigid eye), the deformed ocular surface is given by the reference ocular surface.

 Figure~\ref{fig:material_props}{\bf B} illustrates the effect of $\mathrm{E}$ on the contact lens suction pressure.
 For the different values of $\mathrm{E}$ considered, the figure illustrates the change in the suction pressure relative to the maximum absolute suction pressure when $\mathrm{E}=1/2$.
-The relative difference of the suction pressure is computed as
+The relative difference of the suction pressure is computed as follows: